Easy Saba Burger for Kids

 Substitution for Saba Burger

-Today's Saba Burger uses fresh mackerel, but you can also make it with a mix of fresh and canned mackerel, or even use just canned mackerel if you're not comfortable handling fresh fish.
-Canned mackerel works perfectly as a substitute!
+Today’s Saba Burger uses fresh mackerel, but you can easily adapt the recipe.
+A combination of fresh and canned mackerel works well, or you can simply use canned mackerel if you prefer a more convenient option.

 DHA for Growing Minds